Trombach/liz-florez-website/content/authors/admin/_index.md

     url: https://environmental-genomics.de/liz-fores.html

 # Short bio (displayed in user profile at end of posts)
-bio: Hi, I'm Liz.
+bio: Hey!
+I'm Liz Florez.
 Originally from Peru where my passion for molecular biology started.
-I did my PhD research in New Zealand focusing on the molecular understanding of an apple fungal pathogen.
-Currently UI am working in Germany as a postdoctoral fellow focusing on apoplastic effectors of a devastating fungal wheat pathogen.
+I did my PhD research in New Zealand focusing on the molecular virulence mechanisms of an apple fungal pathogen.
+Currently I am working as a postdoctoral researcher in Germany, where I'm studying the infection biology of a fungal wheat pathogen.

 # Interests to show in About widget
 interests: